Jminding/GeoFS-Desktop/README.md

-# GeoFS-Desktop-Mac
+# GeoFS-Desktop
-Idk i made geofs flight sim into a desktop app for mac for convenience lol<br>
+Idk i made geofs flight sim into a desktop app for convenience lol<br>
 This app is not endorsed by the website

-So how to install:
+So how to install (mac):
 1. Go to latest release on the side: https://github.com/Jminding/GeoFS-Desktop-Mac/releases
 2. Download latest release (dmg)
 3. Open and drag to applications